 The electrical and plumbing work is not completed at this stage; only the rough work is done to enable drywall, insulation, and ceiling installation.
 The point and pipe ends must be left out and finished later with plumbing fixtures and electrical fittings.

-Once the basic structure is done, roofing is installed.
+Once the basic structure is done, it is crucial to select appropriate materials and ensure proper fire resistance for roofs as required by the different types of building construction.
 Roofing protects the interior from the weather elements, preventing damage and disruptions.
-The contractors should be brought in to start working on the exterior of the building at this stage.
+The contractors should be brought in to start working on the exterior of the building while roofing is being installed.

 Exterior finishing involves plastering the external parts of the building.
+In some building types, exterior finishing may involve the use of combustible exterior walls, which can impact the building's fire safety.
 It also involves external cladding to elevate the house.

 With a roof and exterior walls in place, it is time to address the heating and cooling needs of the building.
 This process involves the installation of vents, ducts, heating units, and cooling systems.